 Sean, love you so much.

-Quick question where are we at with the timeline that Paul Ryan promised you?
+Where are we at with the timeline that Paul Ryan promised you?

-You sat down with him, he made promises to me and all the other American people.
+He made promises to me and all the other American people.

 Where are we at with that?

-You know, I I actually have a request into the speaker to get an update, and I already know the answer.
+You know, I actually have a request into the speaker to get an update, and I already know the answer.

-I in many ways for me, there's no excuse, but I have to be blunt here.
+But I have to be blunt here.

 The House has been infinitely better than the United States Senate.

-I I talked to so many people during that health care debate, and it was rolled out in the wrong way, and nobody knew what was in the bill, and there were many frustrated people, but at the end of the day, they didn't quit.
+Listen, I talked to so many people during that healthcare debate, and it was rolled out in the wrong way, and nobody knew what was in the bill.

-They they fought it out, they got it passed.
+They got it passed.

 I mean, I'm very unhappy.